We love almost everything about the holidays. The packing itself, however? That’s a pain.

-To try and combat this, at least a week before you set off, drag your luggage out of storage.
-Put into your suitcase the holiday-specific things that you will definitely need.
+To try and combat this, at least a week before you set off, get your suitcase ready.
+Pack your best carry-on luggage with holiday-specific things that you will definitely need.
 You’re not likely to need these things at home before you set off, so once you’ve done it, you can forget about them and make the rest of the packing less stressful.

 On Safari: These Things Are Essential…